Speak with a safari expert

 The Lake

 Lake Malawi/Lake Nyasa is an African Great Lake – the southernmost lake in the East African Rift system.
-It is the fifth-largest freshwater lake in the world (by volume) and the third-largest in Africa (behind Lake Victoria and Lake Tanganyika).
+It is the fourth-largest freshwater lake in the world (by volume) and the third-largest in Africa (behind Lake Victoria and Lake Tanganyika).
 The lake is around 570km in length and some 75km at its widest point, with one central depression extending to a depth of over 700m.
 (If this doesn’t fully put things into perspective, Lake Malawi holds an estimated 7% of the world’s available surface freshwater.)
-It lies between Mozambique, Malawi and Tanzania and the exact position of the international boundary between Malawi and Tanzania remains a matter of considerable contention that has boiled over into frequent diplomatic skirmishes.
+It lies between Mozambique, Malawi and Tanzania and the exact position of the international boundary between Malawi and Tanzania remains a matter of considerable contention that has boiled over into frequent diplomatic disputes.

 The largest river feeding the lake is the Ruhuhu River, which flows south from Tanzania, while the renowned Shire River serves as the lake’s primary outlet.
 The basin is believed to be around 8.6 million years old, formed as the African tectonic plates began to diverge.
 Research indicates that water levels have varied considerably over the millennia, including periods where the lake dried out almost entirely.